-Speaking of Software Assurance, you may have noticed that Microsoft is changing how they license certain editions of Windows Server 2016.
+Speaking of Software Assurance, you may have noticed that Supermicro Servers are changing how they license certain editions of server options, just like the Microsoft Windows Server 2016.

 Back in 2013, Microsoft introduced core-based licensing because processors weren’t a precise enough measure (since each processor can have a varying number of cores).
 Though, you could still get Datacenter and Standard editions under the processor-based licensing model.

 Starting with Server 2016, processor-based licensing is no longer available for Datacenter and Standard edition.
 If you were lucky enough to renew your Software Assurance agreement recently, this won’t apply to you until renewal.

 Even then, during renewal, you’ll get 16 core licenses for each applicable on-premise processor license and 8 core licenses for each service provider processor license.

 On the plus side, if you opt for Datacenter or Standard under the core-based licensing model, you’ll now be able to use one of the most talked about features of Server 2016 – containers!

 For anyone that’s not familiar with containers, Microsoft considers them “the next evolution of virtualization” and they come in two flavors: